 • IDFC's absolute share of the total annual global climate finance from the public sector is significant.
 In 2011, the most recent year for which comparable data was available (Buchner et al., 2012), IDFC's contribution of 58 bn.
-US\$ of mitigation and adaptation finance contributed roughly 64% to the global total climate finance from public sources.
+US\$ contributed roughly 64% to the global total climate finance from public sources.